IsiNavarro/1.5-Million-UK-Traffic-Accidents-EDA/README.md

 Welcome back!

 Today I want to have a look at this amazing dataset I've found.
 It contains over 1.5 Million traffic accidents ocurring in the UK, and I hope we can get some cool and interesting insights from it.

+**Notebook was made in Kaggle, hyperlinks work perfectly there.
+Not so much in GitHub**